Terran Sandwith: Bio

 Sandwith was born in Edmonton, Alberta.
 He started his junior career with the Tri-City Americans in the WHL, steadily improving his point totals in three seasons with the team.
 For the 1991–92 season, Sandwith split time with the Brandon Wheat Kings and the Saskatoon Blades.
 He totalled 27 points to go along with 198 penalty minutes.
 He was selected in the second round of the 1990 NHL Entry Draft, 42nd overall, by the Philadelphia Flyers.

 Having never played a game with Philadelphia, Sandwith signed with the Edmonton Oilers as a free agent in April 1996.
 He made his NHL debut during the 1997-98 season with Edmonton.
 He later played in the minor leagues for the Anaheim Ducks and Toronto Maple Leafs organizations.

 In 1995, Sandwith played with RHI's Los Angeles Blades, totalling 11 points in 11 games.

-Sandwith is president of GS Construction in Spruce Grove, Alberta.
+Sandwith is president and CEO of GS Construction in Acheson, Alberta.